Kidepo Valley National Park: Kidepo Valley

 Streams in the Kidepo Valley are dotted with palms, whereas whistling thorn acacia bushes are growing in higher elevated areas.
+Compared to the Narus Valley, this area is less accessible and has been subject to more poaching and insecurity.

 Park management

 The park is managed by the Uganda Wildlife Authority.
 The USAID as of August 2013 was financing the improvement of roads within the park.

 Leadership

 The administration of the park is led by a Chief Warden.
 This position has been held by the following wardens: